Sunsett5/as.180.369/contrib/Sunsett5/research-topic.md

 **Introduction**

 There are 2 inputs in the simple production function: Labor and Capital.
 In return, the two factors receive income as a share of total private income.
 Lately, there has been a decline in the labor share of private income.
-IMF attributed half of the decline to technologial advancement, namely information and telecommunication technology and automation.
-In other words, the demand for labor and the proportion of labor-intensive industry is decreasing.
+IMF attributed half of the decline to technologial advancement, namely information and telecommunication technology and automation.[1](https://www.imf.org/en/Blogs/Articles/2017/04/12/drivers-of-declining-labor-share-of-income) In other words, the demand for labor and the proportion of labor-intensive industry is decreasing.

 The simplification of production function such as Cobb-Douglas function is useful for studying aggregate changes; however, technological impact on skilled (high-income) and low-skilled (low-skilled) is different.
 Thus, analyzing them separately could yield useful insights.